 Raj was a Chevening Fellow at the London School of Economics and Political Science (LSE), on the three month Chevening Gurukul Leadership and Excellence Programme.
 The programme allowed him to develop his project idea to make Lend a Hand India, a global NGO.

-Kristina Hadji-VasilevaCompany Owner and Manager, Strategic Development Consulting, Macedonia
+Kristina Hadji-VasilevaCo-owner and Executive Director, Strategic Development Consulting, Republic of Macedonia

-Kristina Hadji-Vasileva has more than ten years of experience in the development and civil sector, working for Macedonian civil society organisations as well as for international organisations like USAID, EAR, and OSCE.
-She studied at the University of Greenwich through a Chevening Scholarship and graduated with an MA in Gender Politics.
-Kristina is one of the founders and first president of the Macedonian Chevening Alumni Association (MCAA).
+Kristina Hadji-Vasileva has fifteen years of experience in the development and civil sector.
+She studied at the University of Greenwich through a Chevening Scholarship and graduated with an MA in Gender and Ethnic Studies.
+She has established the Strategic Development Consulting Company which is 100% female-owned and managed.
+Kristina’s expertise is focused on the areas of gender equality, local government reform and decentralisation, and civil society development.
+Kristina is also one of the founders of the Macedonian Chevening Alumni Association (MCAA) and was its first president.

 Sonia BoddieForeign Service Officer, St. Kitts and Nevis